 Does the Flow Core Archive Data?

-The flow core saves a copy of the FCS files onto an external hard drive.
+The core saves a copy of the FCS files to an internal server.